charles-uno/charles-uno.github.io/_posts/2016-12-20-banana-bread-french-toast.md

 ![Banana bread french toast](/assets/images/banana-bread-french-toast-16x9.png) *One slice is typical.
 Two slices is ambitious.
 Three slices is madness.*

 Serves four.
-Best with peanut butter and/or jam -- the toast is already quite sweet without syrup.
+Best with fruit, jam, and/or peanut butter.